hdclark/DICOMautomaton/README.md

 Direct installation on non-Linux systems is not officially supported.
 However, a portable Docker image can be built that is portable across non-Linux systems.
+`DICOMautomaton` can be installed on Android inside a termux environment (refer to guide in [documentation/]).

 # Containerization